fhildeb/lukso-node-guide/6-blockchain-clients/09-validator-setup.md

 #### Running the Slasher

 Implementing and running the slasher service can be done from the CLI by passing down the slasher flag.
-It actively watches for slashable offenses on the network and broadcasts them to the network.

 Make sure to add your transaction fee recipient address within the command.